AdvancedCustomFields/docs/actions/acf-input-admin_footer.md

 ---

 ## Description
 This action is used in the footer of all pages where fields are rendered.
-Eg. page/post edit screen, front end form, Options page, etc.
+For example, the page/post edit screen, front end form, Options page, etc.

 It is very similar to the WordPress action [admin_footer](https://codex.wordpress.org/Plugin_API/Action_Reference/admin_footer).